parnescu/rentz/readme.md

 - clone this repo
 - go to terminal and navigate to 'rentz' folder
-- inpit 'npm install && npm start'
+- input `npm install && npm start`
-- open a new browser and navigate to 'localhost:3000'
+- open a new browser and navigate to `localhost:3000`
-- for the tests suite go to 'localhost:3000/tests'
+- for the tests suite go to `localhost:3000/tests`

 ## Using the app

-- create a new user (go to 'Profile' and login/register your account)
+- `create a new user` (go to 'Profile' and login/register your account)
-- add your players (previously created players will be saved to the database)
+- `add your players` (previously created players will be saved to the database)
-- start new game
+- `start new game`

 ## Playing the game